 EVERETT MATSON was one of the most decent human beings I ever encountered.
 The fact that he was a superb mouthpiece refacer and friend to all who spent time at his home with him and his wife only made that time more memorable.
 Everett grew up in Chicago when Robert Lindemann, the esteemed German clarinetist, was the principal of the Chicago Symphony.
 He continued his training as an orchestral clarinetist at Juilliard with the legendary French clarinetist, Daniel Bonade.
 His desire to improve the performance of the mouthpieces that were available during his playing years led him on a lifetime journey of discovery that resulted in thousands of clarinet & saxophone players finding increased enjoyment playing their instruments.
 Everett treated everyone the same—with respect and a desire to help them.
 It didn’t matter if you were a student player or a world-class professional, everyone got his best.
 He also wasn’t afraid to share his “secrets” regarding mouthpiece acoustics.
 If you were willing to spend the time, he would teach you how to reface and work with mouthpieces.
 He kept a little notebook of players mouthpiece measurements so that if you said you wanted a bass clarinet mouthpiece refaced, he would say for example: “Well, I can put on the facing that Ron Reuben (Philadelphia Orchestra bass clarinetist) seems to like.”
 That often meant that you started out with a mouthpiece that played wonderfully without having to waste hours.
 It wasn’t unusual to spend three or more hours at his home working on as few or as many mouthpieces as you desired.
 At the end of the session when you asked what you owed, he would say, “How about $30?”
 Coupled with the lunch that he provided, talk about players and orchestral performance, and the classical music on the radio, it made a day with Everett seem like a little bit of heaven.
 How lucky all of us were who knew him.

-CHARLIE ROBERTS was a flutist and flute repairman who trained at the original Powell factory while still a college student.
+CHARLIE ROBERTS was a flutist and flute repairman who trained at the original Powell factory while still a college student at New England Conservatory.
+(He majored in flute performance at NEC and studied with James Pappoutsakis.)
 He learned first-hand about the art of making and repairing flutes from the masters, including Verne Powell himself.
 As a result, he demanded and expected perfection in his work.
 He also held those high standards for the flutes that were produced by other companies.
 More often than not, he was disappointed with the trends in the modern flute world of manufacturing.
 However, that didn’t stop him from delivering to his customers a level of work that I have never experienced from any flute repairman.
 Since he lived in a small, out-of-the way town in Massachusetts, most of his customers mailed their flutes to him for repairs.
 When you got your flute back from Charlie, each section was wrapped elegantly and played and looked better than it ever had before.
 You didn’t even want to put your fingerprints on the horn after unwrapping it because it looked so beautiful.
 In the fifteen years I knew him, never once did I have a complaint with any aspect of his work.
 There were no mysteries to his work, as he once told me.
 He didn’t claim to have uncovered any secrets or found the fountain of flute resonance.
 It was just superb work and the flute did resonate better than it seemingly ever had before after he adjusted it.
 He put all of his love and effort into his work and not enough into taking care of himself.
-He died way too young but left behind a loyal contingent of customers who will always remember and appreciate him.
+He died at the young age of 52 but left behind a loyal contingent of customers who will always remember and appreciate him.

 TONY SALIMBENE is a common name to NYC woodwind players.
 For many years, Tony worked at Roberto’s woodwind shop in midtown Manhattan where he serviced all woodwinds.
 In recent years, he has opened his own shop in his hometown of Nutley, NJ—AJS Woodwind Repair.
 It’s one of the nicest repair places to visit, set in a quiet suburban atmosphere, with wonderful jazz on the radio always permeating the shop.
 Tony adds to this enjoyable experience with his love of music and desire to help you with whatever problems exist with your instruments.
 It’s important to note that Tony plays the single reeds so he understands our needs and desires from a players perspective.
 You feel that your concerns become his concerns when you’re with him and I always feel satisfied and glad to have made the trip upon leaving.
 Tony’s a good cat and fine repairman.